Chloë Sevigny: 2016–present: Directing and other projects

 In early 2016, Sevigny appeared in the Canadian horror film Antibirth opposite Natasha Lyonne, which follows a small-town woman who becomes pregnant through unknown circumstances.
-Sevigny reunited with The Last Days of Disco director and fellow actresses Whit Stillman and Kate Beckinsale on Love & Friendship, an adaptation of the Jane Austen novel Lady Susan.
+Sevigny reunited with The Last Days of Disco director Whit Stillman and fellow actress Kate Beckinsale on Love & Friendship, an adaptation of the Jane Austen novel Lady Susan.
 Both films premiered at the Sundance Film Festival in January 2016.
 In 2016 and 2017, respectively, Sevigny also reprised her role in Bloodline, becoming a main cast member in the third and final season.

 Sevigny made her directorial debut in 2016 with the short film Kitty, which she adapted from Paul Bowles' 1980 short story.
 The film was selected to close the 2016 Cannes Film Festival, and was subsequently acquired by The Criterion Collection, which made it available for streaming on their user subscription channel.
 In late 2016, Sevigny directed her second short film, Carmen, which was shot on location in Portland, Oregon.
 The film, released as part of a Miu Miu campaign, focuses on comedian Carmen Lynch.